zanata/zanata-platform/docs/installation/linux-installation.md

 3. It should be done now.
 Run `zanata-cli --help` for the usage of the client.

 ### With dnf

+**Note: If you have previously installed `zanata-cli` with Ivy or 0install, you need to uninstall it first**

+---

 1. Install `zanata-client`

-        sudo yum -y install zanata-client
+        sudo dnf -y install zanata-client

 ## Debian based distro

+**Note: If you have previously installed `zanata-cli` through 0install, please run this command to update your `zanata-cli`**

+    0install destroy zanata-cli | yes | 0install -c add zanata-cli https://raw.githubusercontent.com/zanata/zanata.github.io/master/files/0install/zanata-cli.xml

-*Note: If you have installed `zanata-cli` previously through different method, you need to uninstall that*
+**Note: If you have previously installed `zanata-cli` with Ivy or dnf, you need to uninstall it first**

+---

 1. Install 0install